-- Students who initially move into one accommodation building, but later decide to move to a different University-managed building, will have free accommodation or £2,000 discount applied to the new accommodation on a pro-rata basis (at a nightly rate).
+- Students who initially move into one accommodation building, but later decide to move to a different University-managed building, will have fee-inclusive accommodation or £2,000 discount applied to the new accommodation on a pro-rata basis (at a nightly rate).

 - Moving accommodation is subject to availability and requires you to complete a Transfer Request.

 - Students initially eligible for the International Accommodation Award whose status subsequently changes and are no longer paying international tuition fees will have the International Accommodation Award withdrawn and will be liable for the full accommodation fees for the contracted period.